jberkel/sms-backup-plus/README.md

 👉 1.5.11: new log file path, was previously on external storage / sdcard.

-To attach the sync log create a "[gist](https://gist.github.com)" and link to the gist you created instead of posting the full content in the issue.
+To attach the sync log you may use the "attach image" feature or create a "[gist](https://gist.github.com)" and link to the gist you created instead of posting the full content in the issue.

 It might also be worth to install the [current beta version](#beta) of SMS Backup+ to see if the bug is also present in the development version.